bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/3rd-tdd-iteration/readme.md

-# 3rd TDD Iteration -->  Open IDM Client Ports
+# 3rd TDD Iteration -->  Open Nexus Client Ports

-Last updated: 09.18.2020
+Last updated: 09.30.2020

 ## Purpose

-The purpose of this iteration is to open IDM client ports on the target servers.
+The purpose of this iteration is to open Nexus client ports on the target servers.

 ## Procedure
 1. cd idm-install/molecule/default

-1. **RED** --> Test to see if the IDM ports are open using **firewalld**.
+1. **RED** --> Test to see if the Nexus ports are open using **firewalld**.

     1. Add the following code to the end of **verify.yml**.